IEntin/ClientServer/README.md

 inside the message.

 It is important to realize that tools provided here for saving, copying, and viewing\
-crypto key are intended for testing purposes only.
+crypto parameters are intended for testing purposes.
 Secure procedure for key exchange\
 must be used in a production system.

 Prerequisites: